Our Services are 100% Free

 Medically necessary services like Cataracts, Glaucoma, Wet Macular Degeneration, and Diabetes related vision issues would be covered by Medicare Part B. If you do not have a Medicare Supplement, you would be responsible for 20% of the costs after the Part B deductible.
 Non-Medically necessary, Dental, Vision & Hearing services are NOT covered by Original Medicare.
 There are some individual plans available for these services.

-Ready to Speak With an Expert?
+Ready to Speak With a Medicare Advisor?

 Locations